Scratch To Basics

 Ready to get started?
 Let’s do it.

-Like I said before, this recipe is super simple to make.
+Like I said before, this chocolate almond bark recipe is super simple to make.
 Follow the step-by-step directions (with pictures) below.

-4. Harden the tray in the fridge or freezer then break into pieces to enjoy!
+4. Harden the tray in the fridge or freezer then break it into pieces.
+Enjoy!

 Melted chocolate